lordliquid/React-Native-Resources-/README.md

 # React-Native-Resources-
-Just documentation to assist in the development of a React Native app.
+Documentation to assist in the development of a React Native app.